intigriti/misconfig-mapper-docs/services/salesforce/salesforce-lightning-aura-component-enabled.md

 #### Description:

-Salesforce is an extensive CRM software that includes [Lightning Framework](https://www.salesforce.com/eu/campaign/lightning/), a framework with a set of reusable components to help developers, admins and IT teams to create responsive (web) applications effortlessly.
+Salesforce is an extensive CRM software that includes **Lightning** Framework](https://www.salesforce.com/eu/campaign/lightning/).
+This framework has a set of reusable components to help developers, admins, and IT teams create responsive (web) applications effortlessly.

-Salesforce Lightning also provides support for data storage (Objects), and the creation of custom controllers (functions) through Salesforce's strongly typed programming language (Apex).
+**Salesforce Lightning** also provides support for data storage (Objects), and the creation of custom controllers (functions) through Salesforce's strongly typed programming language **Apex**.

-The Aura component enables the Aura API endpoint and allows (external) users to interact with Salesforce Objects and Controllers.
+The Aura component enables the Aura API endpoint and allows external users to interact with Salesforce Objects and Controllers.

-Since correctly configuring role-based permissions and access controls can be a tedious task for inexperienced users.
+Correctly configuring role-based permissions and access controls can be tedious for inexperienced users.
 Security misconfigurations may arise if access controls are not properly enforced.
-These security issues often result in excessive data leaks (including PII), unwanted data modifications, privilege escalations, etc. through the Aura endpoint.
+These security issues often result in excessive data leaks (including PII), unwanted data modifications, privilege escalations, etc., through the Aura endpoint.

 {% hint style="info" %}
-[As outlined in the official documentation](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/intro_benefits.htm), the [Aura component](https://developer.salesforce.com/docs/component-library/bundle/aura:component) is only recommended to be enabled when Salesforce Lightning does not provide built-in support for the required feature or functionality.
+[As outlined in the official documentation](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/intro_benefits.htm), the [Aura component](https://developer.salesforce.com/docs/component-library/bundle/aura:component) should only to be enabled when Salesforce Lightning does not provide built-in support for the required feature or functionality.
 {% endhint %}

 #### Testing:

-Replicate the following POST HTTP request verify that the Aura component is enabled:
+Replicate the following POST HTTP request to verify that the Aura component is enabled:

 ```http
 POST /aura HTTP/2